 Traveling and staying fit are often challenging to balance.
-You have to change your training environment often, and sticking with healthy nutrition is even more difficult.
+You are forced to change your training environment often, and eating the healthiest foods for your goals is not always possible.
 There is also the issue of Jetlag.
-Even if everything else goes according to plan, Jetlag can be a significant hindrance.
-Many people find themselves feeling under the weather.
+Even if everything goes according to plan, Jetlag can significantly hinder many people feel under the weather.

 What is Jetlag, and why does it occur?